allegro/blog/_posts/2021-10-18-comparing-mongodb-composite-indexes.md

 layout: post
 title: "Comparing MongoDB composite indexes"
 author: [michal.knasiecki]
-tags: [tech, mongoDB, index, performance, "query tuning"]
+tags: [tech, mongodb, index, performance, "query tuning"]
 ---
 One of the key elements ensuring efficient operation of the services we work on every day at [Allegro](https://allegro.tech/) is fast responses from the database.